The Real Debate

 We had better terminology back then, I think, to describe what we thought was wrong with the world.
 Anomie.
 Urban malaise.
 Existential grief of the 20th Century.
 Increasing lack of empathy.
 Ethical or racial ramifications of social dysfunction.
 Tedious words for tedious times.
 Encounter-group catchphrases.
 Yoga session buzzwords.

-Recent comments by Alex R. Knight III
+RECENT COMMENTS BY Alex R. Knight III